 In the 1920s, speakeasies cropped up to provide safe places for people to go drink, partake in revelry, and hide from the draconian laws of Prohibition.
-Today, the speakeasy tradition is alive and well in Idaho, with five awesome places keeping the revelry going into the 21st century.
+Today, the speakeasy tradition is alive and well in Idaho, with four awesome places keeping the revelry going into the 21st century.
 Read on for the best of the best.

 Press and Pony is a hip speakeasy in Boise, Idaho, that “calls on the adventurous and outlandish, those that crave innovation and sophistication in all things,” according to their website.
 They have an excellent two for one on all classic cocktails Happy House from 4 p.m. to 7 p.m. on Tuesday through Sunday and all-day Monday.